coq/platform/doc/README_2021.09.0_8.14+beta1.md

 interactive prover together with a selection of Coq libraries and plugins.

 The Coq Platform supports to install several versions of Coq (also in parallel).
-This ReadMe file is for **Coq Platform 2021.09.0 with Coq 8.14+rc1**.
+This README file is for **Coq Platform 2021.09.0 with Coq 8.14+rc1**.
-The ReadMe files for other versions are linked in the main [ReadMe](../ReadMe.md).
+The README files for other versions are linked in the main [README](../README.md).

 This version of Coq Platform 2021.09.0 includes Coq 8.14+rc1 from 09/2021.
 While the bundled Coq version is a **release candidate**, Coq Platform is still **beta**.
 Several packages do not yet have a compatible version or might change.
 This version of Coq Platform is mostly intended for package maintainers.